 Coaching Styles and Athlete Centered Coaching

-Coach Athlete Relationship: Melody Davidson and Hayley Wickenheiser
+Coach-Athlete Relationship: Melody Davidson and Hayley Wickenheiser

 The next interview conducted, as Penny Werthner writes, was between Melody Davidson and Hayley Wickenheiser.
-Melody is a team Coach and as such discusses some of the impacts of how she builds individual relationships with her players.
+Melody is a National team Coach and as such discusses some of the impacts of how she builds individual relationships with her players.

 “In a team sport, it is always a work in progress, and the challenge is that each athlete needs something different.
-My personal challenge, as a Coach, is that I am internally motivated, and that can lead to frustration for me, especially when an athlete does not appear motivated or is not working hard.
+My personal challenge, as a coach, is that I am internally motivated, and that can lead to frustration for me, especially when an athlete does not appear motivated or is not working hard.
 Perhaps that is why Hayley and I work so well together; I have known her since she was 12, and we are very similar.
 It’s ‘Let’s get the job done.’
 We are comfortable with each other; she can come to me with suggestions.
 We talk about the game.”
 According to Mel, communication is key, but, she said, “It is hard for me.
 I know myself well and I am not a big people person, but I work on it each day.
 I set up meetings with each athlete, I allow them to speak first, I make sure I am around, available, I try to pay attention to body language, and I make sure I say something to each player on the ice.
 I can be blunt, honest, but I really do care.
 I want each player to get better.
 I tell them, ‘Make our selection decisions very difficult.’”

 Hayley said that her relationship with Mel “is all about mutual respect.
 I admire her passion and dedication to the game.
 She knows the game; she loves the game; she is giving it everything she has—you respect that.
 And she values my opinion.
 I have been in the program for 16 years, I am mature, and I can get her attention.
 We have the same goal.
 When I bring issues to the table, she is not hard-headed.
 She doesn’t have much ego.
 She listens, she says she will look at it, or she gives me her reasons for not changing something.
 We are both good at letting it go; sometimes we simply agree to disagree.
 But she is always open and receptive, if you show you are accountable and professional.
 And she is very organized.”
 Interestingly, Hayley felt that Mel was good at communicating.
 “She is good at communicating the ‘why’.
 Women want to know why, or they tend to jump to conclusions, and Mel is good at answering that.
 But coaches have a tough job; we, as athletes, want to know that the coach has control.
 It’s a fine line.”

 This interview was also a great example of how to coach individuals within a team structure.
 Each individual is given personal attention by way of one-on-one meetings where they are encouraged to do the talking first.
-Finally, Coach Davidson demonstrates excellent self-awareness when she refers to the fact she is not naturally people oriented and communication focused.
+Finally, Coach Davidson demonstrates excellent self-awareness when she refers to the fact she is not naturally people -orientated and communication focused.
 Yet this is something she adapts to (as she knows how important it is) and works more to be because she knows it to be critical to her athlete’s success.

-Building a Successful Coach Athlete Relationship
+Building a Successful Coach-Athlete Relationship

-It is this strong emotional contract, which I believe sets the foundation for creating a strong coach athlete relationship.
+It is this strong emotional contract, which I believe sets the foundation for creating a strong coach-athlete relationship.
 Our article on Behavioral Predictability for Building Trust expands on this topic.

-Final Thoughts on the Coach Athlete Relationship
+Final Thoughts on the Coach-Athlete Relationship

 “Is it enough?
 I would strongly argue that it is not.
 Competitive sport, particularly at the world and Olympic levels, is so emotional and competitive that athletes also need a Coach to support them and care about them, both as athletes and as individuals.
 And that is what these Coaches do.
 They care about the athletes they coach.”